 Now lets get to the specifications of the Western Mountaineering VersaLite.

 The VersaLite can handle temperatures down to -12 °C (10 °F).
 Probably I feel cold quite fast but I would say that I feel comfortable with this sleeping bag down to -2 °C.

 The sleeping bag is filled with 567 grams (20oz.) down and weights 900 grams (2lbs.).
 The down is rated as 850+.

 It features continuous baffles so you can adjust the down within the sleeping bag according to your needs.
 The full collar also helps to keep your body heat within the sleeping bag.

-There is not much to complain about the Western Mountaineering Versalite.
-I like the design and the quality and it’s easily my favourite sleeping bag at the moment.
+There is not much to complain about the Western Mountaineering VersaLite.
+I like the design and the quality and it’s easily my favorite sleeping bag at the moment.
 I will probably look into a summer sleeping bag from WM as well.

 However, for Scandinavia this is easily a great sleeping bag which can be used during 3 seasons and even during the winter if it’s not that cold or you layer it with another sleeping bag if you are tight on budget to get a dedicated winter sleeping bag.